treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 ]
 ```

+We tend to prefer shallow copies in Python.
+If you **don't mutate objects that don't belong to you** you usually won't have any need for `deepcopy`.

-The `deepcopy` function has its uses, but it's often unnecessary.
+The `deepcopy` function certainly has its uses, but it's often unnecessary.
+"How to avoid using `deepcopy`" warrants a separate discussion in a future article.

 ## Summary